a/n: Firstly, a million thanks to Bamboozlepig for beta reading.

 "Where are you going?" the guy, who'd become little more than a peripheral at this point, asked, sounding offended.

-"Uh," he met the guy's eyes and knew that he wanted to get home without being seen less than he wanted to spend the night with someone.
+"Ah," he met the guy's eyes and knew that he wanted to get home without being seen less than he wanted to spend the night with someone.
 Aching loneliness skewed his priorities.
 "Ya wanna get out of here or what?"

-"Someone's eager," the guy grinned.
+"Well, someone's eager," the guy grinned.
 "And here I thought I was losing my charm."

 "It's not that," he replied.
 Seeing the grin fade, he added, "I mean, I just don't like to drink when I'm gonna be driving.
 What do ya say we head over to my place, maybe stop somewhere along the way and pick up a bottle of Christmas spirits, something like that."